 These rankings reflect UBC’s commitment to providing a world-class education and its strong international reputation.

 UBC offers a wide range of courses and programs for undergraduate and graduate students.
-Whether you’re interested in the arts, sciences, business, or technology, UBC has something to offer.
+Whether you’re interested in the arts, sciences, business, or technology, University of British Columbia has something to offer.

 Undergraduate Courses